finalelement/Traced_17/README.md

 Two rough drafts of figures for the article are contained in the Results folder by the names of Violin_analysis and pre-processing.

+Figures in brief:

+Figure 1 : Pre-processing pipeline of the data that was provided to the challenge participants.

+Figure 2 : Violin Plot analysis of all tracts for inter-scanner, intra-scanner, intra-session along with visual representation of the median tracts based on top five submissions

+Figure 3 : The top four submissions when compared with the median of the top five submissions compared.